interactivetools-com/ZenDB/README.md

     ':hidden' => 0,
 ]);

-// Or evem write custom SQL when you need it - more on that later.
+// You can even write custom SQL when you need to - more on that later.
 ```

 </div>